kwojcicki/kwojcicki.github.io/_posts/2026-08-02-LAMBDAS-MISBEHAVIORS.md

 }
 ```

 `Promise.all` is the problematic piece of code, it will immediately throw if any of the promises themselves throw (you can think of promises as threads, or subprocesses).
 This error will bubble up and return an error to the user.
 However the remaining promises will continue executing upon the resumption of the Lambda instance.
-This can lead to a recurring resource exhaustion.
+This can lead to recurring resource exhaustion.

 Imagine the first Lambda invocation has `10_000` employee IDs, one of those promises may fail very quickly and the Lambda will return an error.
 The next invocation brings in an additional `10_000` employee IDs, the previous `9_999` promises will continue executing (likely in a retry state as their previous request had timed out).
 This results in a negative pinwheel effect where the Lambda cannot make progress as it immediately crashes or moves at a snail pace.